 These organizations, funded or maintained by NSF, can help you create, refine, and implement your evaluation plan:

 EvaluATE promotes the goals of ATE projects and centers to strengthen the program's evaluation knowledge base, expand the use of exemplary evaluation practices, and support the continuous improvement of technician education.
 The EvaluATE site provides an array of resources to help projects and centers develop and carry out successful evaluation plans.
 The results from the annual survey of ATE projects and centers can also be found here.
-For a copy of the most recent results, see Appendix C.

 The 2002 User-Friendly Handbook for Project Evaluation